Álvaro Obregón: Legacy and posthumous recognition

 Although Obregón was a gifted military strategist during the Revolution and decisively defeated Pancho Villa's División del Norte at the Battle of Celaya and went on to become President of Mexico, his posthumous name recognition and standing as a hero of the Revolution is nowhere near that of Villa's or Emiliano Zapata's.
-There is no posthumous cult of Obregón as there is to those two losing revolutionary leaders.
+While generally considered an eminent statesman and one of the ultimate victors of the Revolution, there is no posthumous cult of Obregón as there is to those two losing revolutionary leaders.
 On the 1945 anniversary of Obregón's assassination, the official ceremony attracted few attendees.

 As president, he successfully gained recognition from the United States in 1923, settled for a period the dispute with the U.S. over oil via the Bucareli Treaty, gain full rein to his Secretary of Public Education, José Vasconcelos, who expanded access to learning for Mexicans by building schools, but also via public art of the Mexican muralists.
 Perhaps as with Porfirio Díaz, Obregón saw himself as indispensable to the nation and had the Constitution of 1917 amended so that he could run again for the presidency in Mexico.
 This bent and, in many people's minds, violated the revolutionary rule "no re-election" that had been enshrined in the constitution.

 His assassination in 1928 before he could take the presidential office created a major political crisis in Mexico, which was solved by the creation of the National Revolutionary Party by his fellow Sonoran, General and former President Plutarco Elías Calles.

 An imposing monument to Álvaro Obregón is located in the Parque de la Bombilla in the San Ángel neighborhood of southern Mexico City.
 It is Mexico's largest monument to a single revolutionary and stands on the site where Obregón was assassinated.
 The monument held Obregón's severed, and over the years, increasingly deteriorating right arm that he lost in 1915.
 The monument now has a marble sculpture of the severed arm, after the arm itself was incinerated in 1989.
 Obregón's body is buried in Huatabampo, Sonora, rather than the Monument to the Revolution in downtown Mexico City where other revolutionaries are now entombed.
 In Sonora, Obregón is honored with an equestrian statue, where he is shown as a vigorous soldier with two arms.

 In Sonora, the second largest city, Ciudad Obregón, is named for the revolutionary leader.
 Obregón's son Álvaro Obregón Tapia served one term as the governor of Sonora as a candidate for the Institutional Revolutionary Party, founded following Obregón's assassination.
 The Álvaro Obregón Dam, built near Ciudad Obregón, became operational during the gubernatorial term of Obregón's son.

 Obregón is honored in the name of a genus of small cactus indigenous to Mexico – Obregonia denegrii.